its-yashwanth-n/hackerrank-solutions/README.md

 # hackerrank-solutions

-Repo for storing solutions for hackerrank  solutions
+This Repo contains all the solutions for hacker rank coding challenges that i solved.